iebox/BookAlchemy/7Habits.md

+###      PRIVATE VICTORY

+- HABIT 1          Be Proactive : Principles of Personal `Vision`
+	> I know of no more encouraging fact than the unquestionable ability of man to elevate his life by conscious endeavor. - HENRY DAVID THOREAU

+- HABIT 2          Begin with the End in Mind : Principles of personal `Leadership`
+ 	> What lies behind us and what lies before us are tiny matters. compared to what lies within us. - OLIVER WENDELL HOLMES

+- HABIT 3          Put First Things First : Principles of Personal `Management`

 ## Habit 1: Be Proactive

 - Proactive people focus their efforts in the Circle of Influence.
 They work on the things they can do something about.
 The nature of their energy is positive, enlarging and magnifying, causing their Circle of Influence to increase.